Installation

 pip install assimpcy

-And that failed or you want to make changes to the code or recompile the extension with a different version of the Assimp library, so you will compile from the sources.
+If that fails or if you want to make changes to the code or recompile the extension with a different version of the Assimp library, you will have to compile from the sources.

 • Cmake 3